knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 If you do not have an existing sink that you want to connect to the SinkBinding, create a Knative service.

+!!! note
+    To create a Knative service you must have Knative Serving installed on your cluster.

 === "kn"